ophen-k/advancedcss-bemmistakes/README.md

 ## Example 27
 In what scenarios is it advantageous to use a class name that represents the animal, and in what scenarios would it be preferable to use a generic name like 'product_01' or 'product_02'?

+> If the product catalogue is too big there's no point in naming everything, but if it's a smaller catalogue you can do specific styles for each animal.